sangupta/ps/solutions/2016/fastest-sorting-integers.md

 the problem to include negative integers.
 What are the different ways to reduce memory complexity of the problem.

+Notes for clarity:

+* The reason we are calling the array bounded is for the reason of allocation of memory in the first example.

 ## Updates since publishing:

 * Fixed bug in boolean array size as pointed by [ploggingdev](https://news.ycombinator.com/user?id=ploggingdev) - thanks!